 3. Causing a fire or false alarm in or about a residence hall.

-4. Failing to respond and evacuate if required at the sounding of the fire alarm system.
+4. Failing to respond and evacuate appropriately, if required, at the sounding of the fire alarm system.

 5. Possessing or storing a gas engine vehicle or any form of combustible fuel in the residence halls.